Shaoshuai2019/shaoshuai.github.io/_pages/about.md

    * S. Chu and M. Herty, [High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures](./files/Chu_Herty_YM.pdf), submitted to Journal of Computational Physics.

+   * S. Chu, P. Feng, V. A. Kolotilov, A. Kurganov and V. V. Ostapenko, [Novel Adaptive Schemes for Hyperbolic Conservation Laws](./files/Chu-Feng-Kolotilov-Kurganov-Ostapenko-New.pdf), submitted to Communications in Computational Physics.

    * S. Chu, I. Kliakhandler and A. Kurganov, [Adaptive Artificial Anti-Diffusion Methods for Hyperbolic Systems of Conservation Laws](./files/Chu_Kliakhandler_Kurganov_New.pdf), submitted to Journal of Computational Physics.

    * S. Chu, A. Kurganov, M. Na, B.-S. Wang and R. Xin, [Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws](./files/Chu-Kurganov-Na-Wang-Xin.pdf), submitted to Applied Numerical Mathematics.